-Haven’t decided yet which transition method to use for ASC 606 (modified retrospective or full retrospective)?
+Haven’t decided yet which transition method to use for Accounting Standards Codification (ASC) 606 (modified retrospective or full retrospective)?
 Then you’re in good company.
-According to a 2016 PwC survey, 52% of companies across all industries have yet to make that decision.
+According to a 2016 PwC survey, 52 percent of companies across all industries have yet to make that decision.
 The results of PwC’s survey allow companies to compare their progress on ASC 606 with that of other companies, both inside and outside of their industries.
 In this article, we highlight some of PwC’s key findings and point you toward helpful guidance on SAB 74 disclosures.

 2016 PwC Revenue Recognition Survey Description and Use

 PwC’s survey represents the responses of 700 executives from a wide range of industries.
-Thirty-four percent (34%) of survey participants serve as a CFO/controller and 54% serve as finance/accounting directors or managers.
-Sixty-five percent (65%) of participants represent public companies and 53% of participants have more than 1,000 contracts within their organizations.
+34 percent of survey participants serve as a CFO/controller and 47 percent serve as finance/accounting directors or managers.
+65 percent of participants represent public companies and 53 percent of participants have more than 1,000 contracts within their organizations.

 In addition to reporting progress on ASC 606, the survey also collects details on implementation experiences.
 Companies reported obstacles they’ve encountered, anticipated costs, resource utilization plans, and materiality expectations on financial statements.
 Consequently, survey results can help companies prepare for difficulties ahead.
 Lastly, this survey can help companies identify what information they should disclose to comply with SAB 74 requirements.